turingschool/career-development-curriculum/module_two/feedback_iii.md

 * For the Blind Spot quadrant, is there anything you'd like to build more awareness around?
 How will you do that?

 #### You Do
 Spend 15 minutes creating your Johari Windows and then the last 10 minutes of this practice time on [your reflection](https://github.com/turingschool/career-development-curriculum/edit/master/module_two/feedback_implementation_strengths_reflection.md).
-Keep in mind that you'll be coaching each other in the next part of the lesson.

 ### Closing
 Questions & Takeaways